ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

                                         end
 ```

-@&&@ and @and@ have the same meaning.
+`&&` and `and` have the same meaning.
 Different is the binding order.

 ```TODO-lang
 method arg0 &&  arg1    # method(arg0 && arg1)